 Seltzer waters like San Pellegrino, Perrier, and La Croix, once considered pretentious, are now the most popular drink-of-choice.
 We love to have spirited debates about which flavor is the best and how to pronounce names like Pamplemousse.
 With a zero-calorie count and touted mineral ingredients, they’ve become an accepted alternative to sodas, fruit juices, and beverages with added sugars.
 We’ve quickly turned to seltzer waters as our thirst-quenching staples—the much preferred cousin of boring regular water for its fruity, refreshing flavors and satisfying effervescent experience.

-However, professors and researchers at the Department of Cariology and Comprehensive Care at New York University’s College of Dentistry have begun to worry if seltzer waters, like soda and fruit juice, can also be damaging to one’s oral health.
+However, professors and researchers at the Department of Cariology and Comprehensive Care at New York University’s College of Dentistry have begun to worry if seltzer waters, like soda and fruit juice, can also be damaging to one’s oral health and cause cavities.

 Seltzer waters are a better choice than sugary drinks, so if you’re craving something sweet and bubbly, reaching for one of these is the more responsible option.
 But like any carbonated drink, they’re acidic.
+How acidic?
+That’s a hard question to answer.
+On its FAQ page, La Croix dodges the question and quotes an ADA spokesperson: “the health risks of sugarless, naturally carbonated waters like La Croix and Perrier are nowhere near those of sugary sodas, despite their textural similarities.
+There is no scientific evidence that sparkling waters are any more dangerous or damaging to the teeth than regular water.”
 While seltzer waters aren’t as damaging as other indulgent drinks because they have a lower acidic content, drinking too many cans of La Croix in a day can compromise your teeth’s resiliency.

 Cut Back on the Quantity

-How much seltzer you drink is the real factor in this issue.
+How much seltzer you drink is the real factor.
 Just like drinking too much soda, fruit juice or coffee can have negative effects on your oral health, so can drinking too much seltzer water.
 Of course, the negative effects are to varying degrees but the consensus is to keep consumption to a healthy minimum.
-If you find yourself reaching for a can of seltzer water two or three times a day, try swapping it out for plain water—you may just be thirsty!
+If you find yourself reaching for a can of seltzer water two or three times a day, try swapping it out for plain water—you may just be thirsty and everyone knows the benefits of drinking water!
 Drinking more water will help reduce the amount of carbonation you ingest and satisfy your craving for something cold and refreshing.

 Don’t Nurse that Drink